Clubnight format varies depending on how many people turn up. We generally play a variation of a couple of formats:

 Optionally, write your ability on your peg too:

-This helps pick fair games if you don't know people.
+This just helps pick even games if you don't know people.

-Place your peg at the back of the 'Waiting queue'.
+Place your peg at the back (left) of the 'Waiting queue'.

-The person at the front of the queue chooses themself and three other people to play a game.
+The person at the front of the queue ("next pick") chooses themself and three other people to play a game.
 Their pegs are moved to a free court slot.

 The person now NEXT in the waiting queue picks their next game, etc until all courts are full.